Geek202/fst-bot/README.md

 `java -jar fst-bot-version-shadow.jar -token"<your_bot_token>"`

+OR

+Set a system environment variable with your discord token and run:

+`java -jar fst-bot-version-shadow.jar`

 ### Commands

 Run `!help` in your discord to see a list of features

-This bot is pretty much custom-made for our server: I may however expose more commands to config values
+This bot is pretty much custom-made for our server: I may however expose more commands to config values in the future